skip to Main Content

 Every three years, the bankruptcy numbers are automatically adjusted for the change in the Consumer Price Index for All Urban Consumers, published by the Department of Labor.
 The Judicial Conference publishes the new numbers and they take effect for bankruptcy cases filed on or after April 1, 2013.

 The changes will make it a little easier for debtors to get a fresh start in bankruptcy.
-More property can be retained and exempted by debtors using the federal exemptions.
+More property can be retained and exempted by debtors using federal exemptions.
 The safe harbor before the mansion loophole is closed enlargens.
-More people will qualify for chapter 13 bankruptcy reorganization as the debt limits go up.
+More people will qualify for Chapter 13 bankruptcy reorganization as the debt limits go up.

 Higher limits make it more difficult for trustees or the U.S. Trustee to challenge bankruptcy cases.
-The means test thresholds ease making more people eligible for chapter 7 bankruptcy or less payment to unsecured creditors in chapter 13 bankruptcy.
+The means test thresholds ease making more people eligible for Chapter 7 bankruptcy or less payment to unsecured creditors in Chapter 13 bankruptcy.
 Larger amounts of payments to creditors within 90 days of bankruptcy filing will be sheltered from recovery by trustees.
 Credit card charges for cash advances and luxury goods must be higher to be presumed fraudulent under the new dollar figures.

 Back To Top